SSSEAL-C/twitch-leak-bot-discord/README.md

 Create 2 folders in the root of the folder. `data` and `output`.

-You need two values
+You need two or three values
  - A discord bot token
- - A twitch client ID token [Register an app](https://dev.twitch.tv/console/apps/create)
+ - A twitch client ID [Register an app](https://dev.twitch.tv/console/apps/create)
+ - A twitch client secret (only with Kraken)

 Set them in the `main.py` file